YassineSIDKI/flask-sklearn/README.md

 - Save and run.
 You can check in your github repo that azurepipelines.yml already created.

 - Check that your pipelines is finished and already deployed the app

+- Update the script part with the followin make setup make install make lint

 - Now to check that your continuous delivery cycle is well set, do some changes in your app.
 For exemple : Push this changes